JyPKa/JyPKa/README.md

 - 👋 Hi, I’m @JyPKa
-- 👀 I’m interested in physics ans astronomy
+- 👀 I’m interested in the application of data science and ML in physics and astronomy
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning ML.

 <!---
 JyPKa/JyPKa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.